Juvenile Defense Lawyer University City, MO

 Who Decides if a Juvenile Can Be Tried as an Adult in University City, MO?

 If you are tried as an adult, our University City criminal defense attorneys will do everything in their power to prove your innocence.
-In the event of a guilty verdict, various outcomes might unfold.
+In the event of a guilty verdict, various outcomes may unfold.
 You could be placed on probation and given a second chance.
 You may spend some time in a detention facility and then later be sent to an adult prison.
-Or, in the worst-case situation, you may be immediately sent to an adult prison.
+Or, in a worst-case situation, you may be immediately sent to an adult prison.